imazen/resizer-web/content/blog/2013/pricing-2013.md

 3. We're introducing the *Elite Edition*, which includes absolutely all plugins currently offered, for $849/enterprise (versus $1,000/enterprise for all 4 bundles).
 4. Due to excessive business abuse of the Personal tier, it will be retired on Feb.
 1 2013.
 5. The Bronze 6-month will increase $49 from $900 to $949.
 6. Only the *Performance* and *Creative* Editions will eventually require registration keys.
-We're trying to make this experience as painless as possible, and even implementing OpenID so you won't need a separate username and password for license management.
+We will make this experience as painless as possible.
+OpenID will be available, so you won't need a separate username and password for license management.
 7. None of the editions will include priority telephone or team-viewer support incidents, as they were not used effectively by customers when they were included with the Bundles.
 8. Bug-related support is still free, as always.
 9. We will continue to include source code for everything, permit modification, accept patches, and allow limited redistribution to other license holders.